kengboonang/claude-code-task-list/README.md

 **Theme not switching**:
 - Check if browser supports CSS custom properties
 - Try hard refresh (Ctrl+F5 / Cmd+Shift+R)

+**Input text hard to see in dark mode**:
+- This has been fixed - all form inputs now have proper dark mode contrast
+- If issues persist, try refreshing the page or clearing browser cache

 ## 🧰 Development